diodechain/diode-docs/content/docs/Using/create-a-simple-decentralized-webpage.md

 8\.
 Add images

 A webpage is pretty boring without pictures!
-To add a picture, go back to Diode Drive and edit "[home.md](http://home.md)" as you did in Step 5.
+To add a picture, go back to Diode Collab and edit "[home.md](http://home.md)" as you did in Step 5.
 Once editing, select the Insert Image control in the edit ribbon and choose an image to add to your page and then click "Save".

 ![](https://files.helpdocs.io/qwk5dmv7m8/articles/oy0plvilfj/1662763218246/image.png)